No More Chalk And No Tickets: How Sydney Drivers Are Being Fined

 Julian told Palmer he had been fined three times over one week when working in the CBD.

-It was all for just ten minutes out of time, and you still pay tickets all day, because you don’t know you’ve been fined,”he said.
+It was all for just ten minutes out of time, and you still pay tickets all day, because you don’t know you’ve been fined,”

 Mr Khoury said a lack of uniformity and confusing signs were making things worse.